The other half of surface observations. Marine observations concerns data collection out at sea.

 Atmospheric changes on timescales of months, decades and centuries are driven by the state of the oceans.
-Observations are required from below the surface to help us understand the ocean circulation and to provide the initial conditions for Ocean Models.
+Observations are required from below the surface to help us understand the ocean circulation and to provide the initial conditions for ocean modelling.

-The Met Office gathers marine observations from four main sources:
+The Met Office gathers marine observations from five main sources:

 The Met Office's network of Marine Automatic Weather Stations (MAWS) consists of 11 moored buoys and seven systems on lightships and islands.
 Three of the buoys are in coastal inshore waters, six are in open-ocean locations to the west of the British Isles and two, jointly owned with the French, are in the deep waters off the Bay of Biscay.
 These are supplemented by six moored buoys operated by Ireland and one by the Jersey Met Department.

 Out of the water each buoy stands 6 m tall, measures 3 m in diameter, weighs 4.5 tonnes and has anchor cables several kilometres in length to moor it in the deep ocean off the continental shelf.
 It is deployed by a ship with heavy lifting gear and operates for up to two years between service visits.
 It measures air pressure; air temperature; sea temperature; humidity; wind speed, wind direction, wave height and wave period.